New NASA rover to scout for life's habitats on Mars

 Similar systems have been used since the earliest days of the space program, including the Apollo moon missions, the Voyager and Viking probes and more recently in the Cassini spacecraft now circling Saturn and NASA's Pluto-bound New Horizons mission.

 Meteorologists were predicting good weather for Saturday's launch.
-Earth and Mars will be favorably aligned for launch until December 18.
+Earth and Mars will be favourably aligned for launch until December 18.

-Note: (This story was corrected in the second paragraph to change the name of the organisation to United Launch Alliance)